daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 * Next time: Bootstrapping of validation set for robust validation
 * Next time: Geospatial limitations as a postprocessing step for each site
-* Next time: Dynamic thresholding for higher predicted probabilities per file
+* Next time: Dynamic thresholding per test clip for any species at a high predicted probability

 **Bibliography**